hindu-comm/weblogs/manasataramgini/2019/05/2019-05-05_the-platonic-culmination-of-euclid-and-the-pentagon-hexagon-decagon-identity.md

 geometric framework to understand the “roots” (rhizomata) of existence.
 These were first expounded by Empedocles in his verse:

-And first the fourfold root of all things hear\!–
+And first the fourfold root of all things hear!–
 White gleaming Zeus, life-bringing Hera, Aidoneus,
 And Nestis whose tears bedew mortality.